Agilefreaks/Aquarium/README.markdown

     cd aquarium
     rake spec

-Note that Aquarium itself, once built, doesn't have any dependencies outside the Ruby core and stdlib.
+Note that once built, Aquarium itself doesn't have any dependencies outside the Ruby core and `stdlib`.

 If you want to run the tests for the JRuby support, you must also have a supported version of JRuby installed (see above).
 To run the specs for JRuby, use the command